KRTirtho/react-binden/README.md

 -   required/optional field
 -   model imprinting

-react-bind uses custom component with it's own hooks.
+react-binden uses custom component with it's own hooks.
 It makes it look more like vue-js's form-handling approach & actually this is what this library is inspired from.
 Also provides way to **lift-up-state** with `useForm` hook incase the state of Form is required.

 Provided Components: